jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 So we've cut more than a few corners to get that performance we need.
 And each corner we cut was motivated both by performance, and some business reality we thought would hold for a long time.
-But a lot of these didn't hold.
+Except a lot of these didn't.

-So, skip a few years ahead, and we realized a lot had changed on how users were using it.
+So, skip a few years ahead, and we realized a lot had changed on how users (our account managers) were using it.

 Our bidder was like the old OpenGL 1.0 of yore: highly configurable, but fixed-function.
 It was configurable enough that we could actually